Edmonds College Logo

 Credits: 5.0

 Covers descriptions and classification of drugs, drug action, and drug uses.
 Reviews terminology associated with medication ordering, dosing, and administration safety.
 Identifies issues with sound alike drugs and effective use of drug references.
-Prerequisite(s): AHE 110, AHE 116, and BSTEC 104, all with a minimum grade of 2.0 or equivalent.
+Prerequisite(s): AHE 110, AHE 116, and HCA 104, all with a minimum grade of 2.0 or equivalent.

 Course Level Objectives